 WHAT IS AWAKENING?

 I think of awakening as becoming aware of something you weren't previously cognizant of.
 There are different types of awakening.
 This article addresses awakening to spiritual truth; an initiation of the ascension journey, which can be an extremely challenging experience that profoundly impacts your mental, emotional, physical, and energetic state.
 What triggers a spiritual awakening varies.
-It could be a spontaneous occurrence happening for no apparent reason, a gradual experience, or one triggered by a major life event, often a challenging one such as losing a loved one, a near-death experience or hitting rock bottom.
+It could be a spontaneous occurrence happening for no apparent reason, a gradual experience, or one triggered by a major life event, often a challenging one, such as losing a loved one, a near-death experience or hitting rock bottom.
 Even reading a certain book, meeting a particular person or travelling to a specific place can trigger an awakening.
 The avenues are endless.

 A quick sidenote here to briefly summarize what I mean by "ascension" since I reference it throughout this article.
-To me, ascension is an expansion in consciousness, which allows for the comprehension of one's multidimensionality, resulting in the ability to anchor higher aspects of self into the here and now.
+To me, ascension is an expansion of consciousness that allows for the comprehension of one's multidimensionality, a raising of one's vibrational frequency, and the ability to anchor higher aspects of the spiritual self into this physical reality.
 This is a massive oversimplification of an extraordinarily complex concept, and it is completely normal if it sounds like gibberish.
-I cover this process more in-depth in the article The Shift.
+I cover this process in more depth in the article "The Shift."

 THE STAGES